 This blog post was adapted from an Inside Arabia article by the same author, published on February 26, 2020, available here.

-Dr. Stephen Zunes is a Professor of Politics and International Studies at the University of San Francisco, where he serves as coordinator of the program in Middle Eastern Studies.
+Dr. Stephen Zunes is a Professor of Politics and International Studies at the University of San Francisco.
 He serves as a senior policy analyst for Foreign Policy in Focus at the Institute for Policy Studies, an associate editor of Peace Review, a contributing editor of Tikkun, and served for seven years as the first chair of ICNC’s academic advisory committee.Read More